It’s under every need and behind every want

 Good architecture sells — things, services and experiences.

-These business boxes spew out every object produced in the world: phones, planes, pyjamas, pizzas, pumps, penicillin, paper… They provide every service you need: couriers, catering, cabs, cleaning, caretaking, copywriting, consulting, conveyancing… They also create all the experiences you want: malls, movies, music, marriages, museums, motoring…
+Businesses spew out every object produced in the world: phones, planes, pyjamas, pizzas, pumps, penicillin, paper… They provide every service you need: couriers, catering, cabs, cleaning, caretaking, copywriting, consulting, conveyancing… They also create all the experiences you want: malls, movies, music, marriages, museums, motoring…

 This is not to put down other professions.
-Project management, testing, HR, finance and more— they all have their place in success.
+Project management, testing, HR, finance and more have their place in success.
 But they don’t conceive new visions the way architecture does.
 Just think about the pyramids, Chartres Cathedral, Angkor Wat, the Great Wall of China, the Space Shuttle, the Space Station, etc.